 The Lambert library provides an accessible computer and learning station.
-From this terminal, students are able to access all online library resources including the library catalog, the library's subscription databases, and online research guides.
-Additional components include speech recognition software, specialized screen-reading software, headphones, microphone, and a accessible keyboard.
-This station is located in an accessible room that can be closed from the rest of the library for students with attention sensitivities requiring reduced audio-visual stimulation.
+From this terminal, students are able to access all online library resources, including the library catalog, the library's subscription databases, and online research guides.
+Additional components include speech recognition software, specialized screen-reading software, headphones, microphone, and an accessible keyboard.
+This station is located in an accessible room that can be secluded from the rest of the library to better serve students with attention sensitivities who require reduced audiovisual stimulation.
 This station is only available to our patrons requiring additional accessibility features.
 A similar workstation is available in the Ladera campus Computer Resource Center.